laxmananand/zoqq_depl/docs/getting-docs/payout.md

 ---

 ## Build your Payout to bank accounts solution
-Airwallex offers multiple options to collect beneficiary bank account information.
+zoqq offers multiple options to collect beneficiary bank account information.
 Explore our integration options and choose the best fit.

 - **Native API**
   Create payouts directly using our endpoints, with full control of the beneficiary bank account information collection experience.